 Symbolic Flag Meaning in Tarot

 What do flags do?
 They signal.
 Announce.
 Proclaim.
 They wave and snap in our vision as an unmistakable proclamation.
-What's the message?
-Depends on the flag.
+What’s the message?
+It depends on the flag…but this article on symbolic flag meaning in Tarot highlights some valid points to recognize when we see flags flying in our readings.

 We see the flag flailing most obviously in the Tarot through the windows of the Death, Sun and Judgment cards.
 A fitting trinity.
 Feels like a resurrection-esque to me.
 Take a moment to look at these three cards, and you might get the same impression: An announcement of revolutionary transition.